prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 ## Non-Goals

 * Require backwards compatibility.
-While this can be a step towards an OM 2.0 this proposal only deals with created timestamps which is small subset of the specification.
+While this can be a step towards an OM 2.0 this proposal only deals with created timestamps which is a small subset of the specification.
-* Storing CTs in metadata storage or the WAL (we're only dealing with parsing here).
+* Dealing with the storage of CTs.
 * Add CT support to additional metric types like guages.

 ## How